She who walked in circles

 ---

-It was surprising how quickly things started to fall into place once she stopped knocking everything over as soon as something rubbed.
+It was surprising how quickly things started to fall into place when she stopped knocking everything over as soon as something bothered her.
 No revolution was needed.

-Like accepting an invitation she used to decline.
+Like saying yes to an invitation she used to dismiss.

-Like saying no to someone who always took up more space than they gave.
+Like saying no to someone who always took more space than they gave.

-Like wearing that color she had long thought she “couldn't wear,” but which was actually made for her.
+Like wearing that color she had long thought she "couldn't pull off," but which was actually made for her.

 But with something better: consistency.

-People treated her differently because she did it herself.
+People treated her differently because she herself did.

-Not loud, not noticeable – but discreet, like when the sea changes rhythm without changing color.
+Not loudly, not noticeably – but discreetly, like when the sea changes rhythm without changing color.

 And the Acrobat... well, the Acrobat taught her that sometimes you have to step aside to see your own development without magnification.